 We provide top veterinary care, nutrition, and housing for the animals living in our sanctuary.

 It is important for us to build a sense of community through our volunteer programs, rescue efforts and educational programs.
 We welcome special needs groups, at risk youth groups, and families wanting to share the love of animals with their children.

 We advocate for the rights of all animals to live lives free from abuse and cruelty, and actively promote plant-based eating and compassionate living in all of our advocacy.

 Michelle Allgaier always loved being surrounded by animals and nature.
 She would imagine herself in the place of Dr. Doolittle, caring for and communicating with animals, and welcomed any stray to follow her home.
 She spent hours immersed in the natural world, studying and drawing what she found.
 She had dreams of owning a farm, only to have them dashed when she found out that all those animals weren’t pets- they would be killed for food.

 Moving into adulthood Michelle continued to find solace in nature, surrounded herself with rescued dogs and cats, and settled into a career of yoga and art.
 She founded The Yoga Community and a custom art company, Chell Design.

-In 2014 Michelle and Greg Noble, became aware of the extensive cruelty of the factory farm industry, adopted a vegan lifestyle, and became advocates for animal rights.
-They were inspired by the Farm Sanctuary, and The Gentle Barn, farm sanctuaries where neglected, abused, special needs, and sick farm animals would be taken care of- instead of tossed aside as waste.
-They searched southeastern Washington and found there was no place for farm animals to be placed, and that is the beginning of THIS dream- The Noble Animal Sanctuary.
+In 2014, Michelle and Greg Noble became aware of the extensive cruelty of the factory farm industry, adopted a vegan lifestyle, and became advocates for animal rights.
+They were inspired by the Farm Sanctuary, and The Gentle Barn; farm sanctuaries where neglected, abused, special needs, and sick farm animals would be taken care of, instead of tossed aside as waste.
+They searched southeastern Washington and found there was no place for farm animals to be placed, and that was the beginning of the dream- The Noble Animal Sanctuary.

 “for every life taken too soon”